How to Go Green at the Office

 Add More Green to Your Office

 This is a tip I LOVE!!
-Plants naturally clean and improve air quality by reducing dust, bacteria and mold and in fact, one plant can improve the air quality for three people.
+Plants naturally clean and improve air quality by reducing dust, bacteria, and mold and in fact, one plant can improve the air quality for three people.
 Having plants in the office can also help improve mood and moral and make an office less dreary.

-When adding plants to your workspace make sure to consider the type of plant and placement – ideally you want hardy plants that are drought-resistant and grow well in the amount of light available (usually shade loving plants grow well in an office).
+When adding plants to your workspace make sure to consider the type of plant and placement—ideally you want hardy plants that are drought resistant and grow well in the amount of light available (usually shade-loving plants grow well in an office).
 Flowering plants may introduce pollen into your workspace, so be sensitive to people’s allergies when selecting plants.

 How Do You Go Green at the Office?

-These are all minor changes that can have a big impact on the greenness of your office, help with CSR initiatives, and in some instances may even save your company money.
+These are all minor changes that can have a big impact on the greenness of your office, help with CSR initiatives, and sometimes may even save your company money.
 Let us know in the comments if you have any tips or tricks to make your office green, check out this post on CSR, and also check out Danika’s pin to learn more about how to go green at the office.Tagged